uberswe/uptime/README.md

 # uptime

-A simple go program which runs forever (stop it with ctrl+c).
+A simple go program which checks if your websites are running and runs forever (stop it with ctrl+c).
 It takes two optional arguments:

 ```
 -interval=60